 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 Canada’s commercial real estate market continues to defy prediction and grapple with fast-paced change.
-The Tech sector has dominated many markets including Vancouver and the transformation it has spurred has been extraordinary.
+The Tech sector has dominated many markets and the transformation it has spurred has been extraordinary.
+The launch of legal cannabis has been a windfall for some but a regulatory challenge for others.
 Interest rates have stabilized (for now) but the uncertainty surrounding the US economy, trade with China and the threat of a global recession is a growing concern for our industry.
 This presentation will examine both the challenges and opportunities presented by our changing market and global dynamics.

 Vancouver is home to the #1 Nordstrom location in North America and other retailers are taking notice.
 As Vancouver continues to grow as a global gateway city and popular tourist destination, it has also become an attractive market for new retailers.
 While stores like Hermes and Tiffany & Co. have doubled down their footprints in the downtown core, a plethora of Asian-based low-cost retailers are also setting up shop.
 This panel will explore what’s happening in this retail environment and what the shopping patterns of consumers look like today.
 How are demographics influencing retailers’ decision to come to Vancouver?
 Given the tightening vacancy rate, at what point are NERs too high to justify leasing a location?
 The panel will also examine what other key trends are emerging, and how are they working to address them.